rwapp/A11yUITests/README.md

 Tests can either be run separately or integrated into existing XCUI Tests.

+## Using These Tests

+Good accessibility is not about ticking boxes and conforming to regulations and guidelines, but about how your app is experienced.
+You will only ever know if your app is acutally accessible by letting real people use it.
+Consider these tests as hints for where you might be able to do better, and use them to detect regressions.

+Failures for these tests should be seen as warnings for further investigation, not strict failures.
+As such i'd recommend always having `continueAfterFailure = true` set.

 ## Running tests

 Tests can be run individually or in suites.